December sale items:

 Buy all 104 comics ($93 as listed) for $73.

 Debt of Honor hardcover graphic novel.
 1992, by Chris Claremont and Adam Hughes, painted cover by Dave Dorman.
-96 pgs, excellent story and art, with the original crew.
+96 pgs, excellent story and art, with the original crew of the Enterprise (Kirk, Spock, McCoy etc.).
 1st print, NM, not shrinkwrapped anymore, but bagged. $24.95 cover price, but for you, 40% off cover at...$15 (View)

 Star Trek comics signed by cover artist Sonia Hillios: